mknudsen/mknudsen.github.io/_posts/2024-08-18-semi-automated-bulk-selling-ebay.md

 ## enter listings

 This part is one I would love to automate better.
+The eBay CSV format is atrocious and eBay seems to no longer support it, as one cannot download clean example files from the eBay web-ui.
+For now I use the power seller console to input all data by copy / pasting.
+This also helps spotting transcription errors.